ishine/Ke-Omni-R/README.md

 ## Quickstart
 ### Installation
+- Docker(Strongly Recommended)

+We strongly recommend using the official Docker image for ease of deployment [qwenllm/qwen-omni](https://hub.docker.com/r/qwenllm/qwen-omni)

+- From Source

 The codebase for Qwen2.5-Omni is integrated into the latest Hugging Face `transformers` library.
 It is recommended to build from the source using the following commands:
 ```
 pip uninstall transformers
 pip install git+https://github.com/huggingface/transformers
 pip install accelerate
 ```

 ### First Demo
 ```python
 from transformers import Qwen2_5OmniForConditionalGeneration, Qwen2_5OmniProcessor